DECODEproject/decode-app/README.md

 - react-native-walkthrough-tooltip for the screen tooltips walkthrough
 - react-native-camera for QR scanning
 - react-native-date-picker as cross platform component for date selection
+- react-native-render-html to support HTML coming from application description fields
+- react-native-loading-spinner-overlay as loading indicator

 Development dependencies:
 - yarn for dependency management